Notes from "Flight School" at Necedah NWR in Wisconsin:

 On August 12 he broke the freshwater hose in the tub and water flowed everywhere!

 When the two cohorts and all 13 birds mixed together the first few times, even big #1-10 ran away from aggressive female #16-10!
-Crane #1 is and always was one of the top birds in the pecking order, but both #17 and #17 can be some seriously scary birds.
+Crane #1 is and always was one of the top birds in the pecking order, but at this point, #1 and #16 can be some seriously scary birds.

 On September 26 the training session was nearly perfect, with all birds launching with Brooke.
 But then #1 and #2 broke away from the flight and few back towards the pen.
 The rest stayed with the trike for more than half an hour before landing right where they began.
 But #1 has a habit, along with #5-10, and #9-10, of flying a single lap then landing on the runway.
 That needs to change!